kordless/EvolveMCP/README.md

 - Python installed (see bottom for how to install)

 ### Installation
-The fastest way to install is to downlaod Evolve and unzip it in a directory.
+The fastest way to install is to download Evolve and unzip it in a directory.
 It can also be installed using 'git' if that is available on your computer.

 #### Option 1: Using Git
 ```powershell